MannShah720/Chef-Claude/README.md

-# Chef Claude
+# Chef Bot

 ## A recipe maker app that takes in ingredients and makes a recipe

 The app was built with the help of Scrimba.
-The user types in ingredients and then the Claude AI develops a recipe from those ingredients.
+The user types in ingredients and then the Hugging Face AI develops a recipe from those ingredients.

 From this project, I've learnt about...